schneider128k/machine_learning_course/homework/2020_spring/hw_4.md

 Using only ```numpy```, implement the function ```conv2d```.
 It takes as input ```input_mat``` and ```kernel_mat``` and outputs ```output_mat```.
 All variables are square matrices.
 It should compute the convolution of ```input_mat``` with the kernel ```kernel_mat``` using valid padding.

+The size of the kernel matrix should be an odd number (so it has a clearly defined center; see lecture notes).

 **Problem 2**

 Using only ```numpy```, implement the function ```maxpooling2d```.
 It takes as input ```input_mat``` and ```s``` and outputs ```output_mat```.